Phase 1: Oyster Reef Installation

 The final construction activity will be to install marsh and dune vegetation in several zones along the shoreline.
 This will help stabilize and hold sands in place.
 The plants also provide extra protection for the shoreline through the wave dampening effects.

-Initially, plants will be installed with the help of volunteers with a spacing of approximately 18-24 inches in between.
-The plant species to be installed include smooth cordgrass, saltmeadow cordgrass, and sea oats.
+Initially, plants will be installed with the help of volunteers with a spacing of approximately 18-14 inches in between.
+The plant species to be installed include smooth cordgrass, saltmeadow cordgrass, sea oats, panic grass, dune sunflower, and seaside goldenrod.
 Within a few years, the original planting zones should be completely filled in.

-Over time, the vegetative communities may even begin to trap more sand and cause the land area to increase in elevation.
+Over time, the vegetative communities may even begin to trap more sand and cause the land area to expand.